What is chicken wire and how is it used?

 When did it develop?

-Throughout World War II, it was normally put onto a helmet from German soldiers to pay the helmet and camouflage it with branches and plants.
+Throughout World War II, it was normally put on a helmet by German soldiers to cover the helmet and camouflage it with branches and plants.

 Amazon.com Best Sellers: The most popular items on Amazon

 It’s also sensible.
-Its galvanized coating retains it rust-free for ages.
+Its galvanized coating keeps it rust-free for ages.

-Looking to add wire mesh on your landscaping?
-Look at these Seven ideas.
+Looking to add wire mesh to your landscaping?
+Look at these seven ideas.

 - Domestic or workplace organizing centre